chiyu1203/UnityDataAnalysis/README.md

     "experiment_name": "choice", this means Scene name in the unity programme, which is used to check datasets from different logging system.

-    "overwrite_curated_dataset": boolean, whether to overwrite the existing HDF file or not.
-If True, delete the old curated dataset.
+    "overwrite_curated_dataset": boolean, whether to delete the existing HDF file or not.
+If True, **locustvr_converter.py** will delete the old curated dataset before processing raw data.

     "save_output": boolean, whether to save any output (including dataset and figures) during data analysis.
 If True, then save any output

-    "agents_shared_across_vrs": boolean, a helper argument to check whether the agent's location is shared across VR setup or not.

-    "time_series_analysis": boolean, analyse where animals move across trials.
-If True, select a fileter method to remove tracking noise, If false, spatial discretisation will be applied to analyse animal's trajectory.
+    "time_series_analysis": boolean, analyse where animals move at every time points in the experiment.
+If True, select a filter method to remove tracking noise, If false, spatial discretisation based on nymph's body size. will be applied to quantify animal's trajectory.

     "filtering_method": 'sg_filter', default is to use savgol_filter.
-Any string other than that will lead to no filter.
+Feel free to add your own filter of interest.
+At the moment, any string other than 'sg_filter' will lead to no filter.

     "plotting_trajectory": boolean, whether to plot the trajectory of the animals in the experiment.

-    "load_individual_data" and "select_animals_by_condition": boolean, these are used in the jypter notebook to extract specific animals for analysis.
+    "load_individual_data" and "select_animals_by_condition": boolean, these are used in the jupyter notebook to load specific animals for analysis.
 If both are True, you need to specify what condition in a dictionary.
 If either of them is False, all animals in the database will be included.

     "active_trials_only": boolean, a helper argument to extract animals whose walking distance pass certain threshold.
+So far, this is only used in **data_exploration_tutorial.ipynb**

-    "align_with_isi_onset": boolean, use together with analysis_window, if True, then 0 in analysis_window means the onset of inter-stimulus interval; if False, then 0 means the onset of stimuli.
+    "align_with_isi_onset": boolean, use together with "analysis_window" in **time_series_analysis_tutorial.ipynb**, if True, then 0 in "analysis_window" means the onset of inter-stimulus interval; if False, then 0 means the onset of stimuli.

+    "extract_follow_epoches": boolean,this is used in "sorting_time_series_analysis.py" to extract trajectory during follow_epoches for further analysis.
+If false, the the entire trajectory durning the experiment will be extracted

+    "follow_locustVR_criteria": boolean,this is used in "sorting_time_series_analysis.py" to classify follow behaviour.
+If true, the programme will use distance, velocity and degree deviation to define follow behaviour.
+If false, the programme will use only distance and velocity.

-    "graph_colour_code": array of string, just a helper array to know which colour is used.
+    "graph_colour_code": array of string, just a helper array to know which colour is used when plotting the data.

+    "follow_within_distance": int, one of the criteria to define follow behaviour in "sorting_time_series_analysis.py"

     "camera_fps": 100, #default video acqusition rate in matrexVR

-    "trackball_radius_cm": 0.5,#default video acqusition rate in matrexVR
+    "trackball_radius_cm": 0.5,#default size of air-ball in matrexVR

     "monitor_fps": 60,#default monitor target render frequency in matrexVR